nerotran/terra/README.md

 Interactive map showing territorial changes through history.
 Drag a time slider, watch borders evolve.

-Currently features the Roman Republic and Empire (500 BC - 117 AD) with dynamic ruler information.
+Currently features the Roman Republic and Empire (500 BC - 200 AD) with dynamic ruler information.
 Click on a territory to see details about the nation and its current ruler for that time period.

+**Vision:** Expand to visualize all countries and civilizations throughout human history.

 ## Quick Start